cosmicrafts/cosmicrafts.com/src/assets/markdown/en/tokenomics.md

   - Players use Spiral for transactions, upgrades, and premium content across all Cosmicrafts titles.
 - **Interoperable Assets**:
   - Spiral enables NFTs and other digital assets to retain utility across multiple games, enhancing their value and versatility.

 ---

-## Security and Stability

-Spiral’s design incorporates safeguards to ensure a secure, stable, and fair deal for all participants.

-### 1. Smart Contract Security

-- **Immutable Token Contracts**: Spiral’s canisters are "blackholed," ensuring they cannot be tampered with post-deployment.
-- **Audits**: Regular third-party audits are conducted to maintain the integrity of governance and treasury smart contracts.

-### 2. Voter Engagement

-- **Participation Incentives**: Additional rewards for active governance participation.
-- **Clear Communication**: Regular updates and notifications about proposals and voting timelines.
-- **Reputation System**: Rewards consistent participation, reducing the impact of large, passive stakeholders.

----